TABASCOatw/particle-rainbowkit-boilerplate/README.md

   </h3>
 </div>

 ⚡️ Boilerplate for a RainbowKit module with native [Particle Auth](https://docs.particle.network/developers/auth-service) integration.
-In this specific example, shortcuts for Apple, Google, and Facebook authentication are provided alongside a general Particle Auth configuation, represented as "Particle."
+In this specific example, shortcuts for Apple, Google, and Facebook authentication are provided alongside a general Particle Auth configuration, represented as "Particle."

 Built using **RainbowKit** (+ Particle extension), **Wagmi**, **Typescript**, and **Particle Auth**.